Quantum Mechanics of an Abrikosov Vortex in Nanofabricated Pinning Potential: Pinned Abrikosov Vortex

 We model the pinning potential of the device with our previously used approach for high-temperature superconducting films in Refs.~\cite{Rivasto2025A, Aye2024enhanced}.
 That is, by relying on the variational solution of the superconducting order parameter ($\psi$) in the vicinity of vortex core, given by \cite{Clem1975simple}

-where $\theta$ is the spatially varying phase of $\psi$.
+where $r=\sqrt{x^2+y^2}$ is the radial distance from cylindrically symmetric vortex core about the $z$-axis and $\theta$ is the spatially varying phase of $\psi$.
 The shape of the pinning potential between the Abrikosov vortex (Eq.~(\ref{vortex_core_Eq})) and the pinning center in our device can be calculated with the general formula

-where the dimensionless \textit{form function} $\chi(x)=1-|\psi(x)|^2$ encodes the information about the spatial variation of the superconducting order parameter near the pinning center.
+where the dimensionless \textit{form function} $\chi(r)=1-|\psi(r)|^2$ encodes the information about the spatial variation of the superconducting order parameter near the pinning center.
 For a pinning center of radius $R$ located at the origin, the form function is given by

 where the latter term takes into account the temperature dependent regeneration of $\psi$ from 0 to 1 as a function of distance from the edge from the pinning center.

 While the shape of the pinning potential can be numerically solved from Eqs.~(\ref{vortex_core_Eq})--(\ref{Chi_eq}), the obtained potential must be min-max normalized (between -1 and 0) and then scaled by the absolute pinning energy ($u_0$).
 We have previously concluded in Ref.~\cite{Rivasto2025A} that the pinning energy (per unit film thickness) calculated using the formula \cite{Blatter1994vortices, Nelson1993boson, Klaassen2001vortex}